-Hundreds of volunteers will be engaged in re-planting the site, and others will join in monitoring butterflies and pollinators to track the project’s success.
+In October 2017 hundreds of volunteers will be engaged in re-planting the site.
 Look for volunteer opportunities to help us with this important project.

 How the Project Has Progressed

-We organized a six-day volunteer event to plant 10,000 native trees and shrubs this fall.
-At the event, the National Park Service presented The Nature Conservancy's New York City Program with its Director's Partnership Award, recognizing the Conservancy's restoration work in Jamaica Bay Wildlife Refuge.
+In 2016, we organized a six-day volunteer event to plant 10,000 native trees and shrubs, and the National Park Service presented The Nature Conservancy's New York City Program with its Director's Partnership Award, recognizing the Conservancy's restoration work in Jamaica Bay Wildlife Refuge.